MagicForrest/DGVMBenchmarks/README.md

 The if check is connected to the set ***Switches*** and if ***FALSE*** will skip to the next chunk.
 You set the benchmark_name in order to connect to the correct benchmark object in the instruction file (must be same string as the header of that YML object).

-Then you process your data source, all necessary objects are made in the configuration but you need to now what format it is in.
-See all_GUESS_datasets, could also be all_NetCDF/all_ICOS_datasets.
+Then you process your data source, all necessary lists and objects are made in the configuration.

 Next step is to define the current benchmark.
 This is done using the benchmark_name to connect to the yml object (see YAML and setclass ***benchmark*** in configuration).